 Even if you’re not into fashion, every man’s closet should include a basic dress shirt.
-With closet staples like this one, it’s important to choose quality over quantity here, because it’s something that will never go out of style.
+With closet staples like this one, it’s always important to choose quality over quantity here, as it is something that will never go out of style.
 Just like your “fancy” sweats during quarantine, you’ll want to wear this on repeat for the many rescheduled special occasions coming up.

 When choosing a dress shirt, the fit is by far the most important aspect to consider.
-While it’s the unsung hero of any suit look, you’ll also wear it its own a lot which make proper measurements even more important.
-Ahead, we offer a guide to choosing a dress shirt that’s right for you.
+While it’s the unsung hero of any suit look, you’ll also wear it on its own a lot, which make proper measurements even more important.
+Ahead, we offer a guide to choosing a dress shirt that will surely fit on you.

 You might think paying attention to the collar is silly.
 Anyone who has worn an ill-fitting collar will tell you that this can easily ruin your day.
 If it’s too tight, you’ll feel extremely constricted and if it’s too loose, it will look sloppy.
 The sweet spot is when you can place two fingers between the collar and your neck without feeling any discomfort.
 If you can fit more than a couple fingers here, that’s a sign that the collar is too loose.
 Remember, the collar is a focal point when talking to people and in pictures, so this small detail is actually far more important than you think.